garagehive/garagehive.github.io/docs/garagehive-reminded-not-booked-setup.md

 ---
 layout: docs
-title: DRAFT* - Setting up Reminders for "Reminded Not Booked" Notifications
+title: DRAFT* - Using the Reminded Not Booked Tiles
 ---

 <a name="top"></a>